denyadb/Zandercraft-Bot/README.md

 ## Changelog (As of 4.6.2)
 - Minor changed to the Twitch command.
 - Added welcome channel selection to Customize command
+- Fixed README like 12000 times... :(
+- WE HAS STARTED THE DOCS! - Docs are now a work in progress.
 - Bug fixes

 ---